Doctorwooo/f5-agility-labs-sslviz/docs/class2/module1/lab4.rst

    .. image:: ../images/udf-ubuntu-services-webshell.png
       :alt: Unbuntu Services Web Shell Access

--  Enter the following commands in the Web Shell - **NOTE** You will need to type these commands into the **Web Shell** as it lacks copy-and-paste capabilities.:
+-  Enter the following commands in the Web Shell - **NOTE** You will need to type these commands into the **Web Shell** as it lacks copy-and-paste capabilities:

    .. code:: bash